HPCI-Lab/yProv4SQA/README.md

 ```bash
    fetch-sqa-reports <RepoName>
 ```
-This will download all the assessment reports and save them in the <RepoName>_SQAaaS_reports folder.
+This will download all the assessment reports from SQAaaS plateform and save them in the <RepoName>_SQAaaS_reports folder.

 2. **Generate Provenance**
 ```bash